benlimpa/benlimpa.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a PhD student in Computer Science at UCLA advised by [Miryung Kim](http://web.cs.ucla.edu/~miryung/).
+I'm a PhD candidate in Computer Science at UCLA advised by [Miryung Kim](http://web.cs.ucla.edu/~miryung/).

 My research focuses on fuzz testing and software debugging, particularly for projects like MLIR compilers.
 My goal is to minimize the manual effort of building domain-specific fuzzers by automatically inferring specialized mutations, constraints, and grammars from existing software artifacts like test cases, error feedback, and documentation.